nirgoldberg/htmline-starter/README.md

 ## Description

-HTMLine Starter Theme used as a framework for building WordPress themes in a structured module based methodology
+HTMLine Starter Theme used as a framework for building WordPress themes in a structured module based methodology.

 ## Installation